 ANDOVER, Mass. — Local residents and her alma mater in New York are mourning the loss of Elizabeth “Lizzie” Dankert, who died following a boat crash in Boston late Wednesday night.

-Dankert, 24, of Andover, a pair of her 23-year-old female friends, and a 40-year-old man operating the boat, were all rushed to Massachusetts General Hospital.
+Dankert, 24, of Andover, two of her 23-year-old female friends, and a 40-year-old man operating the boat, were all rushed to Massachusetts General Hospital.

 Dankert was pronounced dead early Thursday morning.
-Three other boaters, who have not yet been identified, suffered non-life-threatening injuries.
+The three other boaters, who have not yet been identified, suffered non-life-threatening injuries.

-Dankert was a 2024 graduate of Union College in New York.
+Dankert was a 2024 graduate of Union College in New York, where she played soccer.

 “We are deeply saddened to learn of the tragic death of Lizzie Dankert,” Union College spokesman Phillip Wajda said in a statement on Thursday.